• Home

 FAQ about the study's design

-The Tick Project is a five-year study is testing whether neighborhood-based prevention can reduce human exposure to Lyme disease and other tick-borne diseases.
-The methods we tested are simple and safe for people, pets, and the environment.
+The Tick Project was a five-year study testing whether neighborhood-based prevention can reduce human exposure to Lyme disease and other tick-borne diseases.
+The methods we tested were simple and safe for people, pets, and the environment.

-The study is taking place in Dutchess County, New York, which is home to some of the nation’s highest rates of Lyme disease incidence.
+The study took place in Dutchess County, New York, which is home to some of the nation’s highest rates of Lyme disease incidence.
 Residents of twenty-four neighborhoods were recruited.
 Each neighborhood consists of 6-10 square blocks and roughly 100 properties.

 How were the study sites chosen?